-Finnish studio Metacore secures $180 million credit line from Supercell
+Finnish studio Metacore secures $180 million from Supercell

-Finnish mobile studio Metacore has secured a €150 million ($181.2 million) credit line from Clash of Clans maker Supercell.
+Finnish mobile studio Metacore has secured a €150 million ($181.2 million) investment (in the form of credit line) from existing investor and Clash of Clans maker Supercell.
 The cash will be used to support Metacore's growth plans following the successful launch of its debut title Merge Mansion.

 Metacore said Merge Mansion now has more than 800,000 daily players, and noted its own annual revenue run rate has topped €45 million ($54.3 million).
 Company founder and CEO Mika Tammenkoski explained the studio wants to carry that momentum forward by building a "truly global entertainment brand" around Merge Mansion.